 DAYTIME UNITS (subjects) - view College Timetable

-Ideally, we’d like you to enrol for your part-time unit (subject) well before, or even during, the first week of lectures in the semester.
-Dates for first day of lectures for 2017 are: 6 February (Semester 1) and 17 July (Semester 2).
-However, it is possible to enrol after this date – just check with us for details, to avoid a late fee.
+Ideally, we’d like you to enrol for your part-time unit (subject) well before the first week of lectures in the semester.
+Dates for first day of lectures for 2018 are: 12 February (Semester 1) and 16 July (Semester 2).
+However, it is possible to enrol after these dates – just check with us for details, to avoid a late fee.
 Note: Intensive-mode enrolment dates are generally one month prior to the week-long lectures because of the pre-course reading and assessment.